Sovereign immunity in the United States: State actions in violation of the federal or state constitutions

 State sovereign immunity does not extend to cases where a plaintiff alleges the state's action is in violation of the federal or state constitutions.
 In Department of Revenue v.
 Kuhnlein, the Florida Department of Revenue claimed that sovereign immunity prevented plaintiffs from bringing a case that alleged that a tax violated the Commerce Clause and, furthermore, that if the tax was unconstitutional, the refund request could not be given because it did not comply with state statutes for tax refunds.
 The Florida Supreme Court rejected those arguments, stating: "Sovereign immunity does not exempt the State from a challenge based on violation of the federal or state constitutions, because any other rule self-evidently would make constitutional law subservient to the State's will.
 Moreover, neither the common law nor a state statute can supersede a provision of the federal or state constitutions."

 State statutory waiver of sovereign immunity

 After the federal government enacted the FTCA in 1946, most (but not all) states have enacted limited statutory waivers of sovereign immunity in the form of state claims acts or state tort claims acts.
 These laws allow plaintiffs to bring lawsuits against the state and/or its subordinate entities, but often impose various procedural prerequisites or require plaintiffs to pursue their claims in a court that specializes in hearing claims against the state government.
 Such laws often cap the total amount of recoverable damages and prohibit awards of certain types of damages such as punitive damages.
 They also authorize affirmative defenses like discretionary immunity.

+In the 1961 Muskopf v.
+Corning Hospital District decision, the California Supreme Court decided that "total governmental immunity […] does not exist" and would no longer protect the state and other public entities from civil liability for their torts.
+The California Government Claims Act was enacted as a result.